replaceitem/scarpet-webserver/README.md

 This is a handle to the running webserver, which use to create routes.
 This can be retrieved using [`ws_init(id)`](#ws_initid).

+#### `request`

+This value is provided in route callbacks, and is used to retrieve various request data.
+Run the example script and send a request to `/requestdump`.
+Note that retrieving values from this value needs to be done using the `~` query operator, but some of those values are maps, which are accessed using `:`.

 #### `response`